A3: Assisting Android API Migrations Using Code Examples: Approach

 \section{Approach}

-In this section, we present an automated approach, \tool, that assists in API migration by learning how to migrate API calls from code examples.
+In this section, we present an approach, \tool, that assists in API migration by learning how to migrate API calls from code examples.
 Our approach consists of two steps: 1) identifying API migration patterns from code examples and 2) applying the migration pattern that is learned from the example to the source code of the Android apps.
-An overview of our approach is shown in Figure~\ref{fig:methodology_migration} and an implementation of our approach is publicly available online\footnote{The link to the repository which contains the tools presented in this paper has been omitted to maintain anonymity for peer review.}.
+An overview of our approach is shown in Figure~\ref{fig:methodology_migration} and an implementation of our approach is publicly available online\footnote{The repository which contains the tool and data presented in this paper can be found at: \url{https://github.com/LamotheMax/A3}.}.